UofSC-STAR/STAR/README.md

 - Average time given for Clarification Pauses

+The way in which S.T.A.R. has been written the diligent python programmer will be able to replace the CMU Sphinx API with any of their choosing (instructions for this adaptation is given later)

 ## Getting Started

 These instructions will help you get a version of our S.T.A.R. up and running on your local machine for basic use, development or testing purposes.